DynamicsAndNeuralSystems/catch22/README.md

 ## Python

+Installation of the Python wrapper differs slightly between Python 2 and 3.

+### Installation Python 2

-Go to the directory `wrap_Python` and run the following (NB: python 3 is not yet supported)
+Go to the directory `wrap_Python` and run the following

 ```
 python setup.py build